Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Deposition and Characterization

 \subsection{Atomic layer deposition}

 Plasma-enhanced atomic layer deposition (PEALD) was performed using a SILAYO-ICP330 system (Sentech Instruments GmbH) to fabricate \text{SiO$_2$}/\text{TiO$_2$}/\text{Al$_2$O$_3$} heterostructures.
-The deposition utilized oxygen plasma as the co-reactant with the following precursors: bis(diethylamino)silane (BDEAS) for \text{SiO$_2$}, tetrakis(dimethylamino)titanium (TDMAT) for \text{TiO$_2$}, and trimethylaluminum (TMA) for \text{Al$_2$O$_3$}.
+The deposition utilized oxygen plasma as a co-reactant with the following precursors: bis(diethylamino)silane (BDEAS) for \text{SiO$_2$}, tetrakis(dimethylamino)titanium (TDMAT) for \text{TiO$_2$}, and trimethylaluminum (TMA) for \text{Al$_2$O$_3$}.
 The inductively coupled plasma (ICP) source was operated at $100~\text{W}$ for all processes.
-The reactor chamber was kept at a temperature of $100~^{\circ}\text{C}$.
+The reactor chamber was maintained at a temperature of $100~^{\circ}\text{C}$.
 A 15-minute stabilization period was implemented after sample loading prior to deposition to ensure thermal stability and uniformity.
 Nitrogen (\text{N$_2$}) served as the precursor carrier and purge gas.
 The growth per cycle (GPC) is determined for single-layer depositions of approximately 20-50~nm.
-All deposition parameters are summarized in Table~\ref{table:ALD}.
+The deposition parameters are presented in Table~\ref{table:ALD}.